 You can also retrieve this value from the HTTP Event Collector configuration page at any time.

-In order to finalize your configuration, you must add the HEC URI for your Splunk instance as an additional header.
+In order to finalize your configuration, you must add the HEC URI for your Splunk instance as an additional environment variable.
 You can find instructions on how to get your Splunk Cloud instance's HEC URI here.

 Once you have successfully added the integration, you can update your API token from the integration’s basic information.
 Your base URL will be added as an encrypted environment variable.